lukestrain/Poke-ncrypt/README.md

 It makes key distribution fun by offering creative opportunities for sharing how the key was generated.
 For example, I could commuicate my "team" ahead of time, or I could reference a character in the video game series as a team reference to communicate to the key.

+The Encryption is a vigenere cipher using a key built by compiling the pokedex entries of the inputted team.
+Co-pilot generated the code for the encryption and decryption functions as that's more advanced than my skills, but I built the rest.

 The file "Pokedex entries formatted" is referenced in the script, so it needs to be included in the same folder.

 It ignores all non-alphabetic characters.